-The history of today's City of Lancaster began in 1876, when the Southern Pacific Railway Company chose the Antelope Valley for its line between the San Joaquin Valley and the Los Angeles Basin, and established a string of regularly spaced sidings and water stops across the desert.
-Around one of these sidings and water stops, Moses Landley Wicks, a real estate developer who was active in many parts of southern California at the time, purchased from the Southern Pacific 640 acres of land and laid out the townsite of Lancaster in 1884.
-During the land boom of the 1880s, the new town prospered, thanks to the abundance of artesian water in the vicinity.
-Beginning in 1895, however, several years of continuous drought all but destroyed Lancaster and other settlements in the Antelope Valley, and forced nearly all settlers to abandon their land and leave the region (Hamilton et al. 1913:35-37).
+The City of Lancaster began as a whistle stop on the Southern Pacific Railroad, after the company chose the Antelope Valley for its main line between the San Joaquin Valley and the Los Angeles Basin in 1876 and established a string of regularly spaced sidings and water stops across the desert.
+In 1884 Moses Landley Wicks, a prodigious real estate developer, purchased 640 acres of land from Southern Pacific near one of the stops and laid out the townsite of Lancaster.
+During the land boom of the 1880s, the new town thrived, thanks to an abundance of artesian water in the vicinity.
+Beginning in 1895, however, several years of continuous drought all but destroyed Lancaster and other settlements in the Antelope Valley, forcing nearly all of the residents to abandon their land and leave the region (Hamilton et al. 1913:35-37).

-Along with the other settlements, Lancaster recovered slowly after the turn of the century.
+Lancaster recovered slowly after the turn of the century.
 With the adoption of electric water pumps, irrigated agriculture became the primary means of livelihood in the region.
 Alfalfa, which was first introduced around 1890 (Hamilton et al. 1913:34), emerged as the principal crop in the early 20th century, so much so that "alfalfa is king" became the slogan for the agricultural interests in the valley.
-After World War II, however, the aerospace and defense industry overtook agriculture as the most important sector in the Antelope Valley economy.
+After World War II, the constantly clear desert skies attracted the aerospace and defense industry, which eventually overtook agriculture as the leading economic sector in the region.

+As the population grew, so did suburban development and urban amenities in Lancaster, with a vibrant main street commercial corridor, Lancaster Boulevard, flanked by rows of single-family homes lining the street grid of the original townsite.
 In 1977, Lancaster was incorporated as a city.
-Since then, the city has experienced rapid growth due to the phenomenal expansion of housing development, and increasingly taken on the characteristics of a "bedroom community" in support of the Greater Los Angeles area.
+Since then, the city has continued to experience rapid growth due to the phenomenal expansion of housing development, and increasingly has taken on the characteristics of a "bedroom community" in support of the Greater Los Angeles area.